 - How you are paid – do you get paid on a weekly/monthly basis like a typical employee, or are you paid on a per-project basis such as when the work is completed?

 - Financial risk – do you assume any liability for the work you’re undertaking, and have you provided your own personal indemnity insurance?
 Contractors Outside IR35 would typically have to assume the burden and cost to rectify issues arising from their work.

 - Part and parcel of the organisation – do other workers from the client’s organisation report to you?
 If you’re treated like an employee by other workers, it is likely you’re Inside IR35.

 The HMRC Employment status checker will help you determine whether IR35 applies.
 However, the tool is mostly incomplete, and you may end up with the wrong answer.
 For instance, it doesn’t consider the Mutuality of Obligation.

 Who’s Liable for IR35?

-Up to March 2021, the public sector end-user has been responsible for ascertaining every contractor’s IR35 status.
-They must also ensure Inside IR35 contractors pay the correct NIC and Income Tax.
+Up to March 2021, the public sector end-user had been responsible for ascertaining every contractor’s IR35 status.
+They also had to ensure Inside IR35 contractors pay the correct NIC and Income Tax.
 For the private sector, contractors determined their statuses and are obliged to pay the correct NIC and Income Tax if they’re within IR35.
-From April 2021 onwards, the responsibility will lie with the end-user in both the public and private sectors.
+From April 2021 onwards, the responsibility was with the end-user in both the public and private sectors.